 It pays to scrutinize the job post with a fine tooth and comb.
 Companies are looking for specific skills for a machine operator.
 Trust us when we say they will look for these skills right away.
 Always think in terms of relevance.

-In the sample resume for Machine Operator that we prepared, you can see that the candidate, Samuel, highlighted his certification as CNC Machine Operator and proficiency in CAD/CAM software in the “Strengths” and “Certifications” sections right away.
+In the sample resume for Machine Operator that we prepared, you can see that the candidate, Samuel, highlighted his certification as CNC Machine Operator and proficiency in CAD/CAM software in the “Skills” and “Certifications” sections right away.
 Why?
 Take a look at the job post that caught his eye:

 CNC Machine Operator